v4nbrisen0/vulnMgmt/README.md

 <h2>Description</h2>
 Demonstrate the difference between a credential and non-credential scan.
 Install deprecated software to view how a credentialed scan changes before and after deprecated software.
-Remediate vulnerabilities and another scan to view how many vulnerabilities are left. <br /> I wanted to operate within the vulnerability scanning and remediation parts of the vulnerability management lifecycle.
+Remediate vulnerabilities and another scan to view how many vulnerabilities are left. <br /> <br /> I wanted to operate within the vulnerability scanning and remediation parts of the vulnerability management lifecycle.
+In this lab, I setup a Windows 10 VM with VMware Workstation to scan with Nessus Essentials.
+I ran a basic non-credential network scan on the Windows 10 VM to view the types of vulnerabilities that Nessus would find.
 <br />